Uberspace/lab/source/guide_ejabberd.rst

 Change the configuration
 ------------------------

-A standard config file is provided at ``~/opt/ejabberd/etc/ejabberd/ejabberd.yaml`` where the ports, domain and administrator need to be set:
+A standard config file is provided at ``~/opt/ejabberd/etc/ejabberd/ejabberd.yml``.
+Copy it to ``~/etc/ejabberd/ejabberd.yml`` so it survives updates.
+Than adjust it with correct ports, domain and administrator settings:

 Change the host configuration to listen for the correct domain: